instana/instana-autotrace-webhook/README.md

 ## Updates

-The Instana AutoTrace Webhook does not currently have an automated way of upgrading the instrumentation it will install.
+The Instana AutoTrace WebHook does not currently have an automated way of upgrading the instrumentation it will install.
 The instrumentation is delivered over the [`instana/instrumentation` image](https://hub.docker.com/repository/docker/instana/instrumentation).
 The `instana-autotrace-webhook` Helm chart will be regularly updated to use the newest `instana/instrumentation` image; so, to update the instrumentation to the latest and greatest version, you can upgrade the deployment with: